Conferences & Events

-- Web pages for each group identify the leader and provide access to subscription information, minutes of group meetings, discussion archives, related resources, and to the EDUCAUSE Constituent and Discussion Group Participation Guidelines.
+- Web pages for each group identify the leader and provide access to subscription information; discussion archives, including minutes of group meetings; related resources; and to the EDUCAUSE Constituent and Discussion Group Participation Guidelines.

 - Group listservs are self-subscribed and are open to both members and non-members.

 - Corporate members and representatives of the media are welcome to participate and contribute to professional understanding of issues under discussion.
 Lists are not to be used as marketing forums.
 In case of competing interests, priority will be given to those of institutional members.

 - The level of interest in most groups will fluctuate from year to year.
 Staff periodically review activity patterns and encourage elimination or consolidation of inactive groups or those whose interests have merged.